CtrlK

 Specificity

-The description lists multiple concrete actions: conducting structured interviews with synthetic personas through three adversarial lenses (Pragmatist, Skeptic, Power User), producing an interview report with per-persona findings, synthesized themes, and recommended concept updates.
+The description lists multiple concrete actions: conducting structured interviews with synthetic personas through three adversarial lenses (Pragmatist, Skeptic, Power User), and producing an interview report with per-persona findings, synthesized themes, and recommended concept updates.

 3 / 3